• Home

 Removing The Bobbin Case And Cleaning The Area

 As we have already seen a build-up of lint is very common in sewing.
 You must clean regularly to make sure that there is no lint accumulated anywhere in the machine.
-One of the places that lint can accumulate a lot is the area around the bobbin case.
+One of the places where lint can accumulate a lot is the area around the bobbin case.
 This can also make it hard for the handwheel to move smoothly.

 You must remove the bobbin case and clean the area with a brush.
 Special attention must be given to the bobbin sensor and the race.
 Clean these properly and check the movement of the handwheel.
 Once you are satisfied then you can place the bobbin case back.